 No matter how passionate you are about your small business, there will inevitably be times when you feel drained and discouraged, perhaps even to the point of quitting.
 Still, before you act on these negative emotions, it’s important to assess whether it’s really time to move on or if you’re simply stuck in a rut.
-In episode # 151, Gene Marks and Elizabeth Larkin discuss how small business owners can get to the core of their frustrations and find ways to take their business to the next level.
+Gene Marks and Elizabeth Larkin discuss how small business owners can get to the core of their frustrations and find ways to take their business to the next level.

 1:01—Today’s Topic: How Do I Take My Business to the Next Level When I’m Worn Down?